| |

 Christine McVie hit the Top 40

-with "Love Will Show Us How" from her solo LP
+with "Love Will Show Us How."

 Tusk was certified 2x